Gaussian Processes indexed on the symmetric group: prediction and learning: Proofs for Sections and

 is a strictly positive definite kernel.

-\paragraph{Case of the Kendall's tau distance.} It is already shown in Theorem 5 of \cite{mania_kernel_2016} that $K$ is a strictly positive definite kernel on $S_n$ for the Kendall's tau distance.
-Nevertheless, we suggest an other proof which seems easier and shorter.
-Let
+\paragraph{Case of the Kendall's tau distance.} It has been shown in Theorem 5 of \cite{mania_kernel_2016} that $K$ is a strictly positive definite kernel on $S_N$ for the Kendall's tau distance.
+Nevertheless, we provide here an other shorter and easier proof.
+The idea is to write $K(\sigma_1,\sigma_2)$ as $M(\Phi(\sigma_1),\Phi(\sigma_2))$, for an application $\Phi$ defined below, for a function $M$ defined below and for $\sigma_1,\sigma_2 \in S_N$.
+We will then show that $M$ is strictly positive definite and which will imply that $K$ also is.